CodeWithJV/holochain-challenge-3/README.md

 #### 1. Inside your terminal, run `npm test`

 This command will execute every file ending in `.test.ts` within the `tests/src` directory (or any of its subdirectories).

-To run a specific test or group of tests, you can specify the file name, or folder/folder path containing it
+To run a specific test or group of tests, you can specify the file name, or folder path containing it

-Eg: `npm test all-posts`, `npm test blog/practice`
+Eg: `npm test barebones` will run a simple test to check vitest is installed ok - it should be green

 #### 2. Run a specific file of your choosing

+Tip: if you want to filter on file name you can run `npm test -- -- -t delete` which will only run tests which have the "delete" in the description.

 #### 3. Navigate to `tests/src/blog/practice/barebones.test.ts`